Hello World

 Workshop - Hello World

-Create a new transformation from scratch
+Create a transformation

-Add and configure transformation steps (Generate Rows and Dummy)
+Add and configure Generate Rows and Dummy

-Connect steps using hops to define data flow
+Connect steps with hops

 Prerequisites: Pentaho Data Integration installed and configured

-Estimated Time: 10 minutes
+Estimated time: 10 minutes

-Create a new Transformation
+Create a new transformation

-By clicking File > New > Transformation
+Select File > New > Transformation

 Generate Rows

-Start Pentaho Data Integration.
+Start Pentaho Data Integration (Spoon).

 Ensure the following details are configured: